 City of Seattle

 Seattle’s Department of Education and Early Learning fully supports the launch of the Our Best initiative.
 Seattle CARES was asked by city officials to act as intermediary with mentoring and community-based organizations, helping to get this robust new recruitment and training campaign underway.
 Thanks to the city’s vision, leadership, commitment and collaborative strategies, together we can attain what’s never been achieved in Seattle before: Dismantling racial disparities, removing barriers to equality, and transforming systems that adversely affect our most marginalized communities.

 Founded in 1999, the 4C Coalition is a Seattle-area nonprofit focused on mentoring youth.
 Participating youth are matched with mentors from a pool of conscientious adults who seek to share their hard-earned wisdom and engage with young people from a place of genuine interest and respect.
 The 4C Mentoring Model is a win-win situation: Adults give back to their community and young persons profit from their guidance in a supportive, structured, non-intimidating environment.

 Alpha Phi Alpha, the first intercollegiate Greek-letter fraternity established for African American Men, was founded at Cornell University in Ithaca, N.Y., in 1906 by seven men who recognized the need for a strong bond of brotherhood among African descendants in this country.
 The fraternity develops leaders, promotes brotherhood and academic excellence, and provides service and advocates for our communities.
 Today Alpha Phi Alpha Fraternity, Inc. has 686 active chapters in the U.S., Germany, Bermuda, Korea, Virgin Islands, Bahamas and Canada.

 For more than 100 years, Big Brothers Big Sisters has helped children succeed and thrive in life.
 As the nation’s largest donor- and volunteer-supported mentoring network, Big Brothers Big Sisters makes meaningful, monitored matches between adult volunteers and children ages 6 through 18.
-These develops positive relationships have a direct and lasting effect on young people, helping them face adversity with strong and enduring professionally supported one-on-one relationships that change their lives for the better, forever.
+These develop positive relationships that have a direct and lasting effect on young people, helping them face adversity with strong and enduring professionally supported one-on-one relationships that change their lives for the better, forever.